Episode 523 (Neighbours)

-Episode 523 is the 523rd episode of the Australian soap opera Neighbours.
+"Episode 523" is the 523rd episode of the Australian soap opera Neighbours.
 It premiered on Network Ten on 1 July 1987.
 The episode was written by Ray Harding, directed by Rod Hardy, and executively produced by the serial's creator Reg Watson.
-Episode 523 focuses on the wedding of popular couple Scott Robinson (Jason Donovan) and Charlene Mitchell (Kylie Minogue).
+Episode 523 focuses on the wedding of popular couple Scott Robinson and Charlene Mitchell (portrayed by Jason Donovan and Kylie Minogue).
 The storyline was devised by the producers after some viewers became outraged by the idea of an unwed couple moving in together.
 They also believed that the wedding would be "the perfect climax" to the character's long-running relationship and an instant ratings hit.

 The episode was filmed in secrecy and with a limited budget three months before it was broadcast.
 The wedding ceremony was filmed in the nave of The Holy Trinity Church in Doncaster.
 Episode 523 is one of only a few Neighbours episodes to include the entire cast.
 A new romantic style wedding dress made from ivory silk, organza and chantilly lace was made for Minogue's character.
 The ballad "Suddenly", which was written and sung by Angry Anderson, was chosen as the theme to the episode.
 Prior to its broadcast, Minogue and Donovan promoted the episode by making several appearances at shopping centres around Australia.

 Episode 523 became one of the most watched soap opera episodes upon its broadcast in Australia.
-When it aired in Britain in November 1988, it attracted an audience of 19.6 million, making it the third most watched programme in the country that year.
+When it aired in the United Kingdom in November 1988, it attracted an audience of 19.6 million, making it the third most watched programme in the country that year.
 The episode was well received by critics and viewers.
 TV Week's Kelly Bourne stated that the wedding would be the most exciting television soap opera event of 1987, while Network Ten's head of drama thought it was "a major turning point for Neighbours".
 The wedding has been voted one of the most memorable soap moments and is often included in lists featuring the greatest television weddings of all time.